 This warranty language can produce some odd results.
 For example, if the original purchaser moves a Watermark faucet to another bathroom, the warranty expires — the faucet is no longer in its "original installation".
 Probably not what Watermark intended but that's how the warranty reads at the moment.
 Our lawyers suggest "original residence" rather than original installation.

 Warranty and parts support could be better.
 The process is unduly cumbersome.
 The customer pays the cost of returning a defective faucet to Watermark and must pay for the replacement faucet before it will be shipped.
 If the returned faucet is then determined by Watermark to be defective, the company will credit the cost of the new faucet.
-We have received a number of complaints that Watermark does not promptly issue the credit, or does not issue the credit at all until the customer complains repeatedly.
+We have received complaints that Watermark does not promptly issue the credit, or does not issue the credit at all until the customer complains repeatedly.

-In the past 36 months, we have received a number of complaints about customer service representatives seeming wholly disinterested, distracted and even rude.
+In the past 36 months, we have received several complaints about customer service representatives seeming wholly disinterested, distracted and even rude.
 We don't know how much of the reported rudeness is just New Yorkers being New Yorkers, which to the rest of the county can seem brusque and impolite but the number of reports is a concern.
 Our experience is that customer service agents can be somewhat impatient but are generally helpful.

 The Better Business Bureau has received two complaints about the company in three years, one of which was settled, the other ignored by Watermark.
 The BBB rates Watermark a B- on a scale of A+ to F, down from an A+ two years ago, for its handling of customer issues.
 Watermark has not been vetted for BBB accreditation.

 To better understand the difference between Watermark's warranty service and a world-class warranty operation, see our report on Moen's five-star customer service.
 Moen knows how to use its warranty to drive repeat sales.
 Watermark has yet to learn the lesson.